-Biological variation and uncertainty regarding the significance of regional differences for age estimation by means of hand and tooth X-rays make the methods imprecise.
+Biological variation and uncertainty regarding the significance of regional differences for age estimation by means of hand and tooth radiographs make the methods imprecise.
 The natural biological variation is an inherent challenge for age estimation based on skeletal and tooth development, and more research or the introduction of other ways of staging development will not change this fact.
-When it comes to mapping regional differences, we would urge collaboration with researchers in this field, using all the existing data, rather than the initiation of new studies.
+When it comes to mapping regional differences, we would urge collaboration with researchers in this field, using all the existing data.
 We hope that the launch of BioAlder, attendance at conferences and international publications will promote such a collaboration going forward.
+New studies on unstudied populations are also warranted.